iamjatinchauhan/LearningManagementSystem/README.md

 - Social networking tools could extend to take over some of the LMS functionality posing a new competition (already are) to LMS

 ---
-## Use Case in Educational Institution :mortar_board:
+## Use Case in Educational Institution:mortar_board:
 1. Provide the information of student,quiz ,assigments etc.
 2. manage the information of student.
 3. show the description and information of the course and faculty.